Are you in the bottomless black pit of Debt Reduction and unable to climb out? You’re not alone.

 #5.
 Consult a credit counselor –

-In fact if you have multiple credit cards there is no reason to keep the cards with the higher interest rates.
+In fact, if you have multiple credit cards there is no reason to keep the cards with the higher interest rates.
 They are nothing but temptation.
-If you have cards with lower interest rates why wouldn’t you be putting all of your purchases on those instead of on your higher rate credit cards?
-You can also use lower rate interest rate credit cards to your advantage by transferring the balances on high interest rate cards to these in order to pay of your outstanding debts at the best rate available to you.
-Just remember to read the fine print on your lenders agreements to make sure there is no penalty fee for transferring balances of one credit card to another.
+If you have cards with lower interest rates why wouldn’t you be putting all of your purchases on those instead of on your higher-rate credit cards?
+You can also use lower-rate interest rate credit cards to your advantage by transferring the balances on high-interest-rate cards to these in order to pay off your outstanding debts at the best rate available to you.
+Just remember to read the fine print on your lender's agreements to make sure there is no penalty fee for transferring balances from one credit card to another.